 It has enough volume to cover the entirety of the exterior of your birdbath!

-This product also comes in colors other than Gloss Sunburst Yellow so check out their store for other colors if you like!
-You can get your hands on this exact paint on Amazon right here.
-Do take note that it’s for spraying onto metal or wood surfaces only!
+This product also comes in colors other than Gloss Sunburst Yellow, so check out their store for other colors if you like!

 2) Latex Paint

-Latex paint is water-based paint and is similar to acrylic paint, which is synthesized from acrylic resin.
-Latex paint is much easier to work with than oil-based paint because it dries more quickly, but it is not as durable.
+Latex paint is much easier to work with than oil-based paint because it dries more quickly but is not as durable.

-Typically, latex is useful for big painting projects for walls and ceilings.
 You can use latex paint for your birdbath if you have some to spare from painting your house.
-(Just make sure it can be used for exterior purposes!)
+(Make sure it can be used for exterior purposes!)

 Latex paint is suitable for use on the insides of the water basin of your bird bath, as well as the other exterior surfaces.

-Recommended Latex Paint: RUST-OLEUM’s Painter’s Touch Latex Paint, Gloss Hunter Green (8 Oz/236ml)
+a) RUST-OLEUM’s Painter’s Touch Latex Paint, Gloss Hunter Green (8 Oz/236ml)

 If you would like to choose latex paint, here’s an example of a product you can purchase.
-Do note that this color is Gloss Hunter Green, but you can purchase this in other colors, also available on amazon.
-You can check out its price on Amazon here.

 3) Acrylic Paint

 Acrylic paint is chemical-based and not water-based like latex paint.
-Due to this trait, it requires paint thinners to be removed.

 An important note when using acrylic paints: it requires careful handling when in use because there needs to be sufficient ventilation in your area due to the dangerous chemical fumes it produces.